Alimony

 Get the Support You Deserve

 Alimony, or spousal support, is a court-ordered payment from one spouse to the other during or after a divorce.
 Its purpose is to ensure that the lower-earning spouse can maintain a reasonable standard of living after the separation.
 Depending on the circumstances, alimony may be temporary, rehabilitative, or permanent.
+Alimony and child support can both be ordered in a divorce, but they serve different purposes.
+If you have questions about your specific situation, contact us.

 Types of Alimony in Tennessee